keinerweiss/InkscapeMockupMachine/README.md

     + Layer to activate
     - Layer to deactivate
     # Box object to use as area-of-interest (cut-out)
+	; comment line, ignored
       blank line to end one file (incemental)
     -- line of minus signs to disable all layers again (full reset).

 A config file may look like this:

-    myfile-1.0:
+    ; This is the MockupMachine example configuration (and this is a comment) myfile-1.0:
     + layer1
     + layer2